chsasank/chsasank.github.io/_posts/tech/2021-11-06-google-deepmind-isomorphic-drugs.md

 <img src="assets/images/protein_drugs/cellulose.png" alt="">
 </figure>

 While cellulose can get really large with more than hundreds of thousands of atoms, it's a simple repetition of a single unit.
 Things get lot more complicated if macromolecules are a non-repeating sequence of more than one building block.
 That gets us to next type of classification based on building blocks.
-Nucleic acids and proteins are long chains of simpler molecules called nucleotides and amino acids respectively.
-Lipids and polysaccharides are made up of hydrocarbons and sugars respectively.
+Here are the major types of macromolecules and their building blocks.

 | Macromolecule  (Polymer)   | Building Block  (Monomer)   |